1-800-991-0783

 • Clearly and permanently label all expensive and essential equipment with your organization’s contact information.

-• Train staff to challenge all visitors who are not presenting access credentials.
+• Train staff to challenge all visitors who are not clearly presenting access credentials.

 • Log all equipment transfers into and out of secured facilities.
 Log both essential and general-use equipment.